Tips and tricks Best practice guides, FAQ & more

 For this reason, test automation is often a solution to managing regression testing.

-Automated regression testing uses computer-based tools and techniques to test software that has been changed or updated.
+Automated regression testing is critical for businesses wishing to achieve fast go-to-market and shorter system development life cycles.
+It uses computer-based tools and techniques to test software that has been changed or updated.

 An automated tool makes it possible to create automated regression suites to re-run all regression tests at specified intervals, such as daily or weekly, and report any failure.
 This means that automated regression tests can be executed 24/7, the same way every time.